 The course introduces techniques of integration, polar coordinates, and functions of several variables including partial differentiations and multiple integrals.
 In addition, students will develop the skills to apply these concepts to solve problems arising in science and engineering.
 Prerequisite: MTH 112

 MTH 114 Linear Algebra

-Systems of Linear Equations Matrices and Determinants, Vector Spaces and Inner Product Spaces, Linear

-Transformations, Eigenvalues, Eigenvectors, and Matrix Diagonalization.
-Prerequisite: MTH-112 mathematical induction, sets, graphs, trees, recursion, and enumeration.
-Prerequisite: None
+Systems of Linear Equations Matrices and Determinants, Vector Spaces and Inner Product Spaces, Linear Transformations, Eigenvalues, Eigenvectors, and Matrix Diagonalization.
+Prerequisite: MTH-112

 MTH 120 Discrete Mathematics 1